 - Hand over your entire social media marketing campaigns for your virtual assistant or freelancer.
 Workflow and collaboration make it even easier by saving you and your assistant a ton of time.

 - Manage multiple social media pages with ease.

-- Search engine optimizes your blog posts so not only rank it higher on SERPs but also receive lots of traffic.
+- Search engine optimizes your blog posts, so they not only rank them higher on SERPs but also receive lots of traffic.

 - AUTOMATE EVERYTHING!

-Before ContentStudio, I have used dozens of social media marketing tools.
-But, I never pleased with any of them ever.
+Before ContentStudio, I used dozens of social media marketing tools.
+But, I was never pleased with any of them ever.

-But, Now, I could tell that I am happy with ContentStudio and what it can do for my business.
+But, Now, I can tell that I am happy with ContentStudio and what it can do for my business.
 It’s just the start.
-More lots of awesome features are to yet come such as…
+More awesome features are to yet come, such as…

 - Curated email newsletter builder

 - AI assistant for social media post suggestions: Work less, get more!